Best Web Hosting for WordPress 2026: 10 Hosts Ranked, Tested & Compared

 - One-click WordPress installation

-- Free domain name for first year
+- Free domain name for year one

 - Built-in WordPress dashboard integration